nowakartur/GynvaelMissions/EN012/readme.md

 I found scancode table here: [http://www.computer-engineering.org/ps2keyboard/scancodes2.html]

-But.... this table is quite big, so lets do it in JS
+But.... this table is quite big, so lets do it in Javascript :)

 **Javascript**